stephenbarkan/my-personal-site-2022/designs/vote.md

 ---
-title: Why Are You Voting
+title: Why Are You Voting?
 excerpt: A super fun challenge to make this interactive minisite to share people's reasons for voting in the 2020 election.
 link: https://vote.activate-chi.org
 publishDate: Oct 2020
 type: website
+contribution:
+  - design
-contribution: design, coding
+  - coding
 tags:
   - volunteer
 ---